eco-ben/ADRIA-reef-indicators/README.md

 - `3_collating_context_layers.jl` : Attach the required values for each reef for analysis factors including connectivity metrics, reef DHW levels and perform carbonate budget analysis for a range of carbonate budget live coral cover thresholds.
 - `4_analysis_plots_clustering_carbonate.jl` : Create required results for paper using timeseries data and analysis factors collated in `3_*.jl`.
 Additionally, calculate the proportion of reefs that change cluster assignment across the GCM levels and the proportion of reefs with depths of 1-10m that occur in low and medium coral cover clusters.
 - `5_publication_plots.jl` : Create extra required plots for publication such as a context map and diagram of GCM Equilibium Climate Sensitivity values.
+- `6_quantifying_cluster_differences.jl` : Quantify the differences between cluster timeseries across management areas and GCMs.
+(Does not need to be run as it is include()ed in the .qmd file).

 ### Raw Data Requirements